SamCarlberg/fxbehaviors/README.md

 An alternative to JavaFX behavior classes that were placed in an internal module in Java 9 with no publicly accessible replacement.
-This is not a one-to-one replacement; the key bindings API is more robust and functionally-focused;
+This is not a one-to-one replacement; the bindings API is more robust and functionally-focused;
 actions are specified by lambda expressions or method references instead of magic strings which API consumers must provide and `switch` on.